-The TP-Link Deco M5 and Google WiFi are two of the latest WiFi mesh systems (although Google WiFi had the advantage of being released several months earlier) and both are sharing very similar traits and are focusing towards the same type of audience: users that have a large house with lots of wireless “dead-zones”.
+The TP-Link Deco M5 and Google WiFi are two of the latest WiFi mesh systems (although Google WiFi had the advantage of being released several months earlier) and both are sharing very similar traits, while focusing towards the same type of audience: users that have a large house with lots of wireless “dead-zones”.
 The concept of a wireless mesh system is not something that got invented in the last couple of years, it is actually quite old (more than a decade) and was commonly found inside an enterprise or military environment.
-As with every other technology, as it ages, it gets less expensive to implement and, as expected, even the mesh tech has been ported to the consumer market in the form of two to three (usually) identical nodes.
+Similarly to every other technology, as it ages, it gets less expensive to implement and, as expected, even the mesh tech has been ported to the consumer market in the form of two to three (usually) identical nodes.

 |TP-Link Deco M5|

-As expected, every major networking manufacturer has released its own version of a WiFi system, each aiming at bringing something unique to the table: Linksys and Netgear created tri-band WiFi systems (Orbi dedicated a band to backhaul, while the Velop left it for the wireless clients, along with the other two bands) and the older dual-band Eero, Luma and Ubiquiti AmpliFi HD had a lot more time to perfect themselves, therefore making the mesh technology simple and affordable.
+In the meantime, every major networking manufacturer has released its own version of a WiFi system, each aiming to bring something unique to the table: Linksys, Netgear and the second gen Eero created tri-band WiFi systems (Orbi dedicated a band to backhaul, while both the Velop and Eero left the three radio bands available for the wireless clients) and the older first-gen dual-band Eero, Luma and Ubiquiti AmpliFi HD had a lot more time to perfect themselves, therefore making the mesh technology simple and affordable.

 The Deco M5 and the Google WiFi are also dual-band mesh systems which promise a high level of simplicity and a great wireless performance (all at an affordable price tag), so let’s see which is the better one.